Ichabod Crane: Life and vocation

-Ichabod was also known as "the singing-master of the neighborhood" and often on Sundays would "take his station in front of the church gallery, with a band of chosen singers; where, in his own, he completely carried away the psalm from the person."
-In addition to his work as a schoolmaster, he "instructed young folks in psalmody."
+In addition to his job as schoolmaster, Ichabod is also "the singing-master of the neighborhood", earning "many bright shillings" in the instruction of the community's young folk in psalmody, and often on Sundays would "take his station in front of the church gallery, with a band of chosen singers; where, in his own, he completely carried away the psalm from the person."

-Caleb Stegall suggests that "the most distinctive characteristic Irving gives Ichabod is that of a psalm singer."
+Caleb Stegall suggests that "the most distinctive characteristic Irving gives Ichabod is that of a psalm singer," and that Ichabod Crane is the "most celebrated Covenanter in all of the literature."

 Supernatural beliefs and local renown

-Ichabod was described as being well-read in the literature of the supernatural and superstition.
-In the story, he was "esteemed by the women as a man of great erudition, for he had read several books quite through, and was regarded a master of Cotton Mather's History of New England Witchcraft, in which, by the way, he most firmly and potently believed."
+Ichabod is described as being well-read in the literature of the supernatural and superstition.
+In the story, "he was...esteemed by the women as a man of great erudition, for he had read several books quite through, and was regarded a master of Cotton Mather's History of New England Witchcraft, in which, by the way, he most firmly and potently believed."
 In addition, he "took pleasure in reading old Mather's direful tales till dusk after school.
 Moreover, no supernatural story or superstition was hard for him to believe."
-He would often share his beliefs and readings with others.
-Indeed, in the story, he "would delight listeners equally by his anecdotes of witchcraft, and of the direful omens and portentous sights and sounds in the air, which prevailed in the earlier times of Connecticut; and would frighten them woefully with speculations upon comets and shooting stars, and with the fact that the world did absolutely turn round, and that they were half the time topsy-turvy!"
+He would often share his beliefs and readings with others; indeed, in the story, "another of his sources of fearful pleasure was to pass long winter evenings with the old Dutch wives, as they sat spinning by the fire, with a row of apples roasting and spluttering along with the hearth, and listen to their marvelous tales of ghosts and goblins, and haunted fields, and haunted brooks, and haunted bridges, and haunted houses, and particularly of the headless horseman, or Galloping Hessian of the Hollow, as they sometimes called him", and he "would delight [listeners] equally by his anecdotes of witchcraft, and of the direful omens and portentous sights and sounds in the air, which prevailed in the earlier times of Connecticut; and would frighten them woefully with speculations upon comets and shooting stars, and with the fact that the world did absolutely turn round, and that they were half the time topsy-turvy!"

-Irving describes Ichabod as "a man of some importance in the female circle of a rural neighborhood; being considered a kind of idle, gentleman-like personage, of vastly superior taste and accomplishments to the rough country swains, and, indeed, inferior in learning only to the parson."
-Ichabod spent ample time in the company of the locals telling tales of the supernatural and discussing local gossip.
-He is described as "like a travelling gazette, carrying the whole budget of local gossip from house to house so that his appearance was always greeted with satisfaction."
-It is also said that "another of his sources of fearful pleasure was to pass long winter evenings with the old Dutch wives, as they sat spinning by the fire, with a row of apples roasting and spluttering along with the hearth, and listen to their marvelous tales of ghosts and goblins, and haunted fields, and haunted brooks, and haunted bridges, and haunted houses, and particularly of the headless horseman, or Galloping Hessian of the Hollow, as they sometimes called him."
+Irving describes Ichabod as being considered, because of the standing of the schoolmaster in rural communities, "a man of some importance in the female circle of a rural neighborhood; being considered a kind of idle, gentleman-like personage, of vastly superior taste and accomplishments to the rough country swains, and, indeed, inferior in learning only to the parson."
+The community's female circle embraces him especially as "a travelling gazette, carrying the whole budget of local gossip from house to house so that his appearance was always greeted with satisfaction", and because of his monopolizing the attention of the ladies on certain occasions the male population envy him his supposed "superior elegance and address."